Three Treasures Qìgōng

 - The seed of the missing step, planted but unnamed: most popular Qìgōng walks past one move

-Companion video: A moving form, shot in the garden.
+Companion video: A moving form, shot in the practice room.
 No introduction.
 No warm-up.
 No explanation.